fdzr/lscdiscovery/README.md

 Annotated development data with sampled uses, clusterings, change scores, visualizations, and more stats are available [here](https://zenodo.org/record/6300105).

 ## Target words

+#### Uses

+- You can download the uses of the development set from [here](https://github.com/fdzr/lscdiscovery/files/8325500/uses_development_set.zip).
+- You can download the uses of the evaluation set from [here](https://github.com/fdzr/lscdiscovery/files/8325509/uses_evaluation_set.zip).

 - Development Phase 1 (Graded Discovery): The [target words](https://github.com/fdzr/lscdiscovery/files/8138960/population_restricted.txt) correspond to the content word (adjectives, adverbs, verbs and nouns) vocabulary intersection between the two lemmatized corpora above a frequency threshold.
 The frequency threshold is 40 and 73 for corpus 1 and 2 respectively.
 Uploaded submissions will be scored against 20 hidden words from the full target word list which were annotated for semantic change.
 - Development Phase 2 (Binary Detection): The [target words](https://github.com/fdzr/lscdiscovery/files/8209314/target_words_development_phase2.txt) correspond to the 20 hidden words from Phase 1.
 Participants get access to the annotated usages (20+20 from each corpus), human annotations and gold change scores for development.
 Uploaded submissions will be scored against the 20 target words.
 The evaluation script for phase 2 ignores additional words other than the target words as input in phase 2.